FAQs

 My kid is always melting down and freaking out.
 Shouldn't he be the one to learn how to calm down?

 Emotional regulation is a family affair.
-Our kids will only learn how to steady themselves in a deep and lasting way if parents are actively practicing the same.
-Parental examples are the best way to teach emotional regulation.
+It is learned and it is contagious.
+Our kids will only learn how to steady themselves in a deep and lasting way if parents are reliably able to regulate themselves first.
+Parental examples are the best way to teach emotional regulation and dysregulation..

 I feel like I give everything to my kids and they don't listen to me until I blow up at them.
 In a way, yelling sort of works.
 Do I need to change?